-I currently live in Staten Island with my parents, Michelle & Jeremy, and my three adorable younger siblings: Abby, Sammy, and baby Emma.
+I currently live in Staten Island with my parents, Michelle & Jeremy, and my three adorable younger siblings: Abby, Sammy, and Emma.

 So—you’re probably thinking what makes me a foodie?
 Well, I guess you could say I’m pretty much obsessed with food.
 I love all different types of food!
 I like shopping for it, preparing it, cooking it and obviously – eating it!
 Ever since I was a baby, people were amazed at my sophisticated pallet.
 I was eating juicy rib-eye steaks even before I had any teeth.
-My mom and her friends would always joke that I was the only toddler in the world who really enjoyed chopped liver.
 As a young kid, I loved to spend time with my Mom or Grandmother in the kitchen helping them cook for Shabbat (& still do!).
-Eventually, my mom realized that I knack for it and when she felt I was old enough to work with knives and cooking with fire, she let me cook all on my own – with supervision, of course.I love when I come home from school without too much homework so I can cook the whole family dinner – (Also, my mom loves it, too).
+Eventually, my mom realized that I have a knack for it and when she felt I was old enough to work with knives and cooking with fire, she let me cook all on my own.I love when I come home from school without too much homework so I can cook the whole family dinner .
 We even took my passion for food to the next level and had my awesome Bat Mitzvah celebration in the Kosher Culinary Center in Brooklyn, NY.
-It was an amazing experience with Chef AVRAM!
+It was an amazing experience!
 I was able to share my love for the kitchen with all my friends and family.
 We all had a blast!

-I had my first ‘professional’ culinary experience was when I was 11, at Camp Nesher (best camp EVER!) in Lake Como, PA.
+I had my first “professional” culinary experience was when I was 11, at Camp Nesher (best camp EVER!) in Lake Como, PA.
 They run an amazing 3-day intense culinary program, led by Susie Fishbein along with Naomi Nachman and Naomi Ross.
-I loved it sooo much, I participated in all three 3-day sessions.
+I loved it so much, I participated in all three 3-day sessions.
 Lucky for me, when I started to get really serious about food my parents pushed and encouraged me to follow my dream.
 My parents help arranged for me to train under the talented Chef Sam Kadko, who taught me so much and mentored me for competitive cooking.